Making Thanksgiving

 I had also hoped to photo scan some real elements to include in the final render, but that ended up being just a bit too ambitious for this first one.
 I was able to generate a photogrammetry model of a pie after Thanksgiving, and it came out shockingly well.

-An apple pie
+Rotating apple pie animated gif

-Added into the original scene it looks like this:
+The real world pie was made by Chris Kelly.
+And added into the original scene it looks like this:

 A real apple pie, photo-scanned and turned into a 3D model